HarielThums/nestjs-prisma-querybuilder/README.md

      * @param primaryKey primaryKey name for this model on prisma.schema;
      * @param where object to 'where' using the prisma rules;
      * @param mergeWhere define if the previous where will be merged with the query where or replace that;
+     * @param justPaginate remove any 'select' and 'include'
+     * @param depth limit the the depth to filter/populate. default is '_5_' *
+     */
-     * @param onlyPaginate remove any 'select' and 'populate' of the query */ async query(model: string, primaryKey?: string, where?: any, mergeWhere = false, onlyPaginate = false) {
+    async query(model: Prisma.ModelName, primaryKey = 'id', where?: any, mergeWhere = false, justPaginate = false, depth?: number): Promise<Partial<QueryResponse>> {
       return this.querybuilder
-        .query(primaryKey)
+        .query(primaryKey, depth)
         .then(async (query) => {
           if (where) query.where = mergeWhere ? { ...query.where, ...where } : where;